A Very Warm Welcome to Foundation

 Homework in Foundation

 Each week, we ask that all children read with somebody at home at least three times a week.
 This could be any adult or an older sibling or friend.
-Every little bit of reading really does help children on the learning journey. reading.PNG
+Every little bit of reading really does help children on the learning journey.

-Nursery (Sweetpeas Class) Reading
+Nursery (Sweet Peas Class) Reading

 Spring 2 - Minibeasts Everywhere!